 The experts document various parenting styles that can influence a teenager's journey through adolescence.
-It is generally agreed that the most effective parenting style is that of authoritative parenting40 (as opposed to authoritarian).
+It is generally agreed that the most effective parenting style is that of authoritative parenting (as opposed to authoritarian).
 This is a positive parenting style that encourages children to be independent but still places limits and controls on their actions.
 This style is associated with long term goals of helping teenagers grow into confident individuals, who are separate and independent but also appropriately connected to their family, and are able to form their own intimate relationships in the future.
 Authoritative parents develop clear and fair behavioural guidelines without being restrictive and punitive.
 They always have, and use, the final call in any decision.
 They expect high standards of behaviour from their children while giving their children some freedom to help them develop their own independence.
 These parents show an abundance of parental involvement, interest, and active participation in their teenagers' lives and have households with routine traditions and schedules to help develop a sense of security and belonging.
 Authoritative parents do not allow what is going on in their own lives become more important than their teenagers' lives and, most importantly, do not allow their teenagers perceive that this may be the case.
+Authoritative parents are emotionally open and responsive to their children while maintaining control of their own emotions.
+They teach their teenagers the consequences of their actions and do not shield their teenagers from those consequences.
+Authoritative parents don't lecture; instead, they nurture a two-way dialogue with their teens.
+When such dialogue takes place it is important that it is about everyday matters, and doesn't just happen when problems arise.
+It is characterised by listening to teenagers' opinions about issues, understanding their point of view (without necessarily agreeing), and helping them explore various ways to understand different views people may have.
+This helps their children feel that they are listened to and understood, and that their views matter.